Putting the Damage On

-"Putting the Damage On" is a ballad by American singer and songwriter Tori Amos, and is featured as the 17th track on her 1996 album, Boys For Pele.
-The song may have been initially considered as a single for the album, because copies of the album were accompanied by a sticker listing this song, along with "Caught a Lite Sneeze" and "Talula," as feature songs, but of all five singles released from the album, "Putting the Damage On" was not one of them.
-In the song, Amos is accompanied by her own piano playing, and by the Black Dyke Band (which decades earlier had played an instrumental version of The Beatles song Yellow Submarine as an Apple Records single).
+"Putting the Damage On" is a ballad by American singer-songwriter and pianist Tori Amos, and is featured as the 17th track on her third studio album, Boys for Pele (1996).
+The song may have been initially considered as a single for the album, because copies of the album were accompanied by a sticker listing this song, along with "Caught a Lite Sneeze" and "Talula," as feature songs.
+Of all five singles released from the album, "Putting the Damage On" was not one of them.
+In the song, Amos is accompanied by her own piano playing, and by the Black Dyke Band (which decades earlier had played an instrumental version of the Beatles' song "Yellow Submarine" as an Apple Records single).

 Subsequent appearances

 An edited version appeared as a bonus track for Amos' 2003 compilation album, Tales of a Librarian.
 A remastered version of the album track was featured in the 2006 box set, A Piano: The Collection.

 A live version was officially released for the Denver, Colorado, show of The Original Bootlegs series that Amos released in conjunction with her 2005 tour promoting The Beekeeper.